soura-b/soura-b.github.io/essays/anatomyOfChange.md

 title: "The Anatomy of Change"
 ---

 Change is often described as a continuous process.
 My experience suggests otherwise.
-I think of change as impulse &mdash; force applied over a very brief interval of time.
-Effective change is instaneous &mdash; as long as it has sufficient force of skill, will and effort behind it.
+I think of change as impulse — force applied over a very brief interval of time.
+Effective change is instantaneous — when it has sufficient force of skill, will and effort behind it.

 What is commonly meant by change, is, in fact, three discrete steps — preparing for change, making the change, and sustaining it.
-Think of it as pushing a car that refuses to start[^1].
+Think of it as pushing a car to help it start[^1].
 You take a few deep breaths, anchor your feet, and place your hands on a part of the car that won't break off.
 This is preparation.
-Then the actual push &mdash; maximum effort! — to get the stationary object in motion.
+Then the actual push — maximum effort! — to get the stationary object in motion.
 Finally, once the car starts rolling, you keep pushing, to sustain the change.
 The effort now is lower, but it has to be consistent.

 If these three steps are covered in the catch-all phrase, "change management", we risk getting something wrong.
-Each step is unique, and needs to addressed differently.
+Each step is unique, and needs to be addressed differently.

 ## Preparing for change
 Preparation for change starts with realizing the need for change.
 In most organizations, this is precipitated by an external crisis.
 In some, forward-looking leaders don't wait &mdash; instead, they create an internal crisis.
 And a few visionary leaders, like Taiichi Ohno at Toyota, successfully embed change in the organization's DNA, by using it as the means to pursue perfection.

 Once the need is realized, organizations have to agree on what to change.
 This is alignment.
 An aligned organization can push in the same direction.
-Conversely, a misaligned organization expends tremendous effort without commensurate gain &mdash; leading to fatigue and disillusionment.
+Conversely, a misaligned organization expends tremendous effort without commensurate gain — leading to fatigue and disillusionment.

 ## Making the change
 The essence of change is aligned action.
 Aligned &mdash; because my toes cannot point away from my hands when I push the car.
 Action &mdash; because this is not the time to speculate about why the car was not somewhere uphill.
 I must simply push &mdash; hard enough to overcome static friction.

 ## Sustaining change
-Once the car is in motion, I stop pushing for a second or two, to see how well intertia has taken hold.
-Sustaining change takes less physical effort.
-But, what makes it challenging is &mdash; my mind has to remain engaged while my body takes short breaks.
-Similarly, after making a change, an organization's attention has to remain engaged, while its effort are redistributed.
-This rebalancing of "head versus hands" requires care &mdash; and merits attention during the planning phase[^2].
+Once the car is in motion, I stop pushing for a second or two, to see how well inertia has taken hold.
+Sustaining change takes less effort.
+But, it still requires constant attention.
+If I start daydreaming, the car will stop — and all the effort put in to make it move will have gone to waste.
+Until the car moves under its own power, I have to keep pushing.

+Similarly, an organization's attention has to remain on what was changed, even if the total effort is reduced.
+This has to continue until the change becomes a habit.
+And to make it a habit, our work standards have to be updated to incorporate the change.

-I have found that the environment to be of particlar importance for sustaining change.
+I have found that the environment is of particular importance for sustaining change.
 Consider the following example:

 You are a hospital administrator who wants to improve the quality of outpatient services.
 You define quality as correct diagnosis, convenient access to services, and cost-effective treatment.